dimkNevidimk/xray-on-aws/README.md

 ```bash
 ansible-playbook -i "$XRAY_SERVER_HOST", -u "$XRAY_SERVER_USER" ansible/setup_freemyip_domain_name.yml
 ```

+Make sure to re-claim your IP-address yearly (ansible will ask for that), otherwise it will be lost, see https://freemyip.com/help for more information.
+If you want to do it manually answer 'no' to the prompt.
 ### Install Xray server
 To install Xray server run the following:
 ```bash